rainbowdashlabs/sql-java/docs/02/operators.md

 ### IS and null equality

 Checking for null is a bit different.
-Our problem is that a equality check on null will return null.
+Our problem is that an equality check on null will return null.

 ```sql
 SELECT NULL = NULL;
 -> NULL
 ```

-That is where we use the `is` keyword, which can be combined with the not keyword to faciliate a `!=` operator
+That is where we use the `is` keyword, which can be combined with the not keyword to facilitate a `!=` operator

 ```sql
 SELECT NULL IS NULL;